leodeslf/leaf/src/engg/testing/unit.md

 # Unit Testing

-From the book Building Secure & Reliable Systems (Google).

 Unit testing is an approach that **prevents the release of code that contains bugs**.
 Typically run locally as part of engineering workflows to provide feedback before a commit is made and any change is sent into the repository's mainline branch.

 This technique involves breaking software components into smaller, isolated code blocks called units to be tested. *A unit has no external dependencies*.
 The tests consist of code that exercises a given unit with different inputs.